netanelc305/PlEXcalaison/README.md

 3. Read CACERT.pem
 4. verify the signature.
 5. Read the update file again
-6. Execute installtion
+6. Execute the installation

 We created a mount point on the junction folder to point to the valid folder(which contains the valid update).
-Set opLock on cacert.pem with a callback function, as soon he accessed we change the mount point to the malicious folder.
+Set opLock on cacert.pem with a callback function, As soon as it acess we change the mount point to the malicious folder.

 In addition, we have created an RPC client that will trigger the update.